raegand/Lab8New/TOPOLOGY.md

 ----------------------------------------------

-A is an INTEGER that corresponds to the NUMBER OF HOSTS B is an INTEGER that corresponds to the NUMBER OF LINKS C is an INTEGER that corresponds to the NUMBER OF SWITCHES D is an INTEGER that corresponds to the NUMBER OF SOCKETS
+A is an INTEGER that corresponds to the NUMBER OF HOSTS B is an INTEGER that corresponds to the NUMBER OF LINKS x 2 C is an INTEGER that corresponds to the NUMBER OF SWITCHES D is an INTEGER that corresponds to the NUMBER OF SOCKETS x 2

+** Since links are assumed to be BIDIRECTIONAL you need to set mumber of links or sockets to be 2 times the number of "physical" links.

 -->The rest of the lines are used to setup links and connections between